sarahhayes/avian_flu_sdm/README.md

 Thin records and pseudoabsences on the 10km^2 grid independently by environmental filtering (sometimes caled “occfilt env”/”occfilter env”): divide environmental space into m x n strata (where m = number of environment layers and n = number of bins) and stratified sample from each

-We thin based on 9 purely environmental layers taking just one if a feature represented by multiple (distance to coast, distance to inland water, max elevation, diurnal temp range, precipitation, humidity, mean monthy temp, temp seasonality, ndvi) and use 6 bins
+We thin based on 9 purely environmental layers each divided into 6 strata (distance to coast, distance to inland water, max elevation, diurnal temp range, precipitation, humidity, mean monthly temp, temp seasonality, ndvi) Only one data point is retained per combination of strata in this 9-dimensional environmental space

+Both pseudoabsence generation and data thinning are handled by *resample_training_data.R*

 *Construction of training and testing data sets*